Alexei-Egorov/Compulsive-List-Support/README.md

-# Compulsive-List-Support
+# Applications-Support
-Compulsive List App Support
+App Support

 This is repository for iOS application support.

-Any questions connected with Compulsive List App direct to fraine21+CL@gmail.com
+Any questions connected with Apps direct to fraine21@gmail.com.